3F/web.vsSBE/_doc/Events/CommandEvent.md

 This can be used for catching all Command Events from your VS IDE.

-{% assign infoData = "For advanced work with all commands beyond of the solution level, use the[vsCommandEvent](http://vsce.r-eg.net/doc/Modes/EnvCommand/)" %}
+{% assign infoData = "For advanced work with all commands beyond of the solution level, use the [vsCommandEvent](http://vsce.r-eg.net/doc/Modes/EnvCommand/)" %}
 {% include elem/info %}

 Also available Sniffer as helper for listening all commands from EnvDTE: